SoheilKhodayari/T-OWASP/README.md

-# OWASP
+# T-OWASP
-A vulnerable test website for fuzzing
+A web application developed for web fuzzing.
+This app is developed by Django, Python 2.7.

-# Attacks
+## Attacks
 This website demonstrates how xss, sql injection, csrf and file-traversal attacks works!